Near Prunedale in Monterey County, California — The American West (Pacific Coastal)

 The Native-American detachment fighting for the Americans fought aggressively and bravely, which the Californio force had not expected.
 This became known as the Battle of Natividad.
 The Battle of Natividad was important because although only a skirmish, the Americans were able to keep their horses and therefore deliver them in a timely manner to Colonel Fremont and his hard-pressed rifle battalions in Southern California."
 (Submitted on January 19, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 19, 2010, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 1,480 times since then.
+It was originally submitted on January 19, 2010, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 1,570 times since then and 52 times this year.
 Photos: 1, 2. submitted on January 19, 2010, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.